1606 5th Ave W. ☩ Seattle, WA 98119 ☩ email@example.com

 Queen Anne UMC is working diligently to care for both body and spirit during the COVID-19 outbreak in our area.
 Details about ministries, group use of our facility, and worship will be fluid while this pandemic is ongoing.
 For the most up to date information, please visit our Facebook page.

 Dear Friends, out of an abundance of caution, we do not know when in-person worship will resume.
 We pray for the day when we can safely return to embodied community.
-Bishop Elaine Stanovsky has extended the suspension of in person worship and church facility use, except for essential ministries, until June 15, but we really do not know when we will resume.
+Bishop Elaine Stanovsky has extended the suspension of in person worship and church facility use, except for essential ministries, for now, but we really do not know when we will resume.
 Because of the long term duration of this suspension, it is imperative that you reach out to one another in love.
 For more information on Bishop Stanovsky’s announcement, please see the announcement at the following link: http://greaternw.org/greater-nw-area-blog/.

 Queen Anne UMC is gathering online for worship each Sunday.
 There are two ways to join.
 Email us your interest and we will send you a pre-recorded service that includes our traditional order of service AND/OR we will send you a link to our 11:15 AM ZOOM worship that includes only prayers and the Eucharist.